Zdanc32/movie-api/README.md

 * apache2 https://www.apachefriends.org/pl/index.html <br> I prepere file .htaccess (movie-api/public) if you want use apache server

 When you install composer and MySql you have to clone this project<br>
-then you have to select folder and run CMD or BUSH console and wirte simple command
+then you have to select folder and run CMD or BUSH console and wirte simple command <br>
 * linux: composer install
 * windows: php composer install